SimLens for Early Exit in Large Language Models: Eliciting Accurate Latent Predictions with One More Token: Related Work

 \section{Related Work}

-\paragraph{Hidden Representation Decoding} A growing body of work shows that intermediate layers encode task–relevant semantics (\citealp{hendel2023incontext,wang2023label,halawi2024overthinking,din2024jump}).
-Logit Lens reuses the output embedding to map each hidden state to logits \citep{interpreting}, while Tuned Lens \citep{belrose2023eliciting} and Future Lens \citep{pal2023future} use an extra linear mapping; PatchScope adopts a training-free variant \citep{ghandeharioun2024patchscopes}.
+\paragraph{Hidden Representation Decoding} A growing body of work shows that intermediate layers encode task--relevant semantics (\citealp{hendel2023incontext,wang2023label,halawi2024overthinking,din2024jump,skean2024does,skean2025layer}).
+Logit Lens reuses the output embedding to map each hidden state to logits \citep{interpreting}, while Tuned Lens \citep{belrose2023eliciting} and Future Lens \citep{pal2023future} add learned linear projections; PatchScope adopts a training-free variant \citep{ghandeharioun2024patchscopes}.
 Patching studies replace or ablate subsets of activations to test functional necessity, revealing that many tasks survive with most sequential context removed when intervention occurs in middle layers (\citealp{hendel2023incontext,wang2023label,pal2023future,zheng2024distributed}).

-Prior decoders rely on linear mappings or external training signals.
-By contrast, we exploit the model’s own computation: we propagate a maximally reduced sequence that naturally aligns an early layer's space to the output layer's space, enabling accurate, early read out without auxiliary training.
+Our work is closest to learned lens methods such as Tuned Lens and Future Lens, but the core question is different.
+We focus on single-token decision tasks, where the model scores a small candidate set rather than continuing unrestricted long-form generation.
+In this regime, SimLens does not learn a better linear projector; instead, it reuses the model's own upper layers on only two tokens (\texttt{<s>} and a candidate answer token).
+We therefore position SimLens as a simple reduced-sequence alternative to direct linear readout, rather than as another lens variant with a larger learned decoder.

-\paragraph{Early Exit} Scaling LLMs inflates inference cost, motivating efficiency techniques such as quantization (\citealp{zhang2024flattenquant}; \citealp{hu2024llm}; \citealp{hasan2024optimizing}), pruning (\citealp{li2024greedy}; \citealp{fang2024maskllm}), distillation (\citealp{wang2024feature}; \citealp{ko2024distillm}; \citealp{di2024performance}), and early‐exit ((\citealp{schuster2022confident}; \citealp{pal2023future}; \citealp{din2024jump}; \citealp{valade2024accelerating}; \citealp{elhoushi2024layerskip}; \citealp{fan2024not}; \citealp{zhang2024draft})).
+\paragraph{Early Exit} Scaling LLMs inflates inference cost, motivating efficiency techniques such as quantization (\citealp{zhang2024flattenquant}; \citealp{hu2024llm}; \citealp{hasan2024optimizing}), pruning (\citealp{li2024greedy}; \citealp{fang2024maskllm}), distillation (\citealp{wang2024feature}; \citealp{ko2024distillm}; \citealp{di2024performance}), and early exit (\citealp{schuster2022confident}; \citealp{pal2023future}; \citealp{din2024jump}; \citealp{valade2024accelerating}; \citealp{elhoushi2024layerskip}; \citealp{fan2024not}; \citealp{zhang2024draft}; \citealp{kavehzadeh2024sorted}; \citealp{jazbec2024fast}; \citealp{miao2024efficient}; \citealp{mofakhami2024performance}; \citealp{fan2025position}; \citealp{zarch2025context}).